No (Boris album)

-No (presented as NO in conjunction with its follow-up album W) is the twenty-sixth studio album by Japanese experimental band Boris, released 3 July 2020 on the band's label Fangs Anal Satan.
+No (presented as NO in conjunction with its follow-up album W) is the twenty-fifth studio album by Japanese experimental band Boris, released 3 July 2020 on the band's label Fangs Anal Satan.

 Background

 No was written and recorded quickly in March 2020 when Boris entered self-isolation due to the COVID-19 pandemic.
 Inspired by current international political trends, Boris described the album as "a mirror that gathers and reflects people’s negative energy at a different angle, one that is positive.
 That is the power and potential of the dark, extreme, and brutal noise music that we have experienced up to this point."

 Unlike the lengthy experimental tracks that dominated the band's last few albums, No consists mostly of short, hardcore-based songs.
 It includes the cover song "Fundamental Error" by 1990s Japanese hardcore band Gudon.
 Japanese hardcore guitarist Katsumi makes a guest appearance.
 The album was self-released.